Method standard

 No. AI answers are probabilistic and provider behaviour changes.
 VectorGap makes audits inspectable, repeatable, and evidence-led so agencies can reason about movement instead of relying on a single opaque score.

-Why include AI Preference?
+Why include Preference?

 Mention visibility is not the same as being chosen.
-AI Preference shows whether a provider recommends the client against named alternatives and which proof gaps affect that recommendation.
+Preference shows whether a provider recommends the client against named alternatives and which proof gaps affect that recommendation.